GeoscienceAustralia/anuga_core/README.rst

 The GitHub repository for ANUGA is: https://github.com/GeoscienceAustralia/anuga_core

 A viewer is available for displaying the ANUGA sww output files.
 ANUGA viewer repository is: https://github.com/GeoscienceAustralia/anuga-viewer

+A collection of online jupyter notebooks which can run under google's colab environment can be found at: https://github.com/stoiver/anuga-clinic-2018

 Mailing Lists